LukeShirnia/magento_info_gathering/README.md

 ----------------------------------------------
-Script will pull in the following information:
+Script will pull in the following information.
+Below is an example output:

 Database
 ------------------